 The Takeaway

-While pension plans are far more rare today than they were 30 years ago, if you have worked at a company that offers one, that money will still come to you after retirement even if you change jobs, as long as you stayed with your company long enough for your benefits to vest.
+While pension plans are far more rare today than they were in the past, if you have worked at a company that offers one, that money will still come to you after retirement even if you change jobs, as long as you stayed with the company long enough for your benefits to vest.

-Some people have both pensions and 401(k) plans, but there are other ways to take an active role in saving for retirement.
+Some people have both pensions and 401(k) plans, but there are also other ways to take an active role in saving for retirement.
 An IRA is an alternative to 401(k) and pension plans that allows anyone to open a retirement savings account.
 IRAs have lower contribution limits but a larger selection of investments to choose from.
+And it’s possible to have an IRA in addition to a 401(k) or pension plan.

 Photo credit: iStock/Sam Edwards